antonio-molina/getkong.org/app/plugins/hmac-authentication.md

 In order to use the plugin, you first need to create a Consumer to associate one or more credentials to.

+Note: Please make sure that all the request parameters being used by client to create HMAC signature is not updated or removed by any of the Kong plugins running before `key-auth`.

 ### Create a Consumer

 You need to associate a credential to an existing [Consumer][consumer-object]